 Germany sits on as much as 2.3 billion cubic meters of shale gas, enough to boost the current output of natural gas 100-fold, according to Volker Steinbach, head of the natural resources department of the Federal Institute for Geosciences and Natural Resources.

 Companies including Exxon Mobil Corp.
-(XOM) have drilled test wells into unconventional natural gas reservoirs in Germany in an attempt to emulate the U.S. shale-gas boom.
+(XOM:US) have drilled test wells into unconventional natural gas reservoirs in Germany in an attempt to emulate the U.S. shale-gas boom.
 Fracking has been used at least 275 times at conventional gas and oil wells in Lower Saxony state, according to a study presented by the Environment Ministry in September.

 Merkel’s Christian Democratic Union lost control of Lower Saxony to the opposition SPD and Greens at a state election on Jan.
 20.